 Students must complete their coursework with at least a B (3.0 GPA) average.
 All courses attempted for credit on a student's graduate program must average B (3.0) or better, with no grade less than C (2.0) applying toward the degree.
 Within the 36 hours, students may include up to six hours of transfer graduate credit from another accredited institution or another academic department at SMU (see below).
-Students may also include up to six hours of Independent Study (see below).
-Students may not take more than three one-credit-hour classes unless special permission is given by the Director/Dean.
+Students may not take more than three one-credit-hour classes unless special permission is given by the Faculty Chair.
 At least 3 credit hours must be taken as part of the required capstone course/experience.

 Required Capstone Experience